 It is a simple fact that we spend roughly a third of our lives asleep.
-But we all know the feeling of tossing and turning in the early hours, and not being able to get to sleep even though we desperately want to.
-This is followed by a day or two of feeling lethargic, and even with the best Productivity Ninja Training, we can find it hard to stay focused in the daytime.
+But we all know the feeling of tossing and turning in the early hours.
+Then not being able to get to sleep even though we desperately want to.
+This is followed by a day or two of feeling lethargic.
+Even with the best Productivity Ninja Training, we can find it hard to stay focused in the daytime.

-There are many studies out there which suggest techniques to get more sleep and a better quality of sleep.
+There are many studies out there which suggest techniques to get more, and better quality, sleep.
 Most studies, including Slumber Secrets’ research, suggest that adults, up to the age of 64, should aim for anything between 7 and 9 hours of sleep a night.
 For many of us good intentions to get to bed on time are just that, good intentions.
-Since we understand the importance of sleep for personal productivity, and how difficult it can be to form the right habits, we asked one of our Productivity Ninjas, Matthew, to share some of his own techniques for improving the quality and quantity of sleep:
+We understand the importance of sleep for personal productivity, and how difficult it can be to form the right habits.
+So we asked one of our Productivity Ninjas, Matthew, to share some of his techniques for improving the quality and quantity of sleep: